Master of Education in Counseling

 The Graduate Studies Program in Counselor Education focuses on preparing teachers to become members of school guidance departments.
 The program examines the field of counseling from the three-fold aspect of theory, analysis, and application and follows the CACREP Standards.

 Students begin the program with courses that examine group and individual counseling theories.
 They are also required to take courses in testing and research.
 The information from these courses is then applied in a 12- credit sequence which starts with a pre-practicum and culminates with two internships.
 Another required course deals with family issues and the program is supplemented by electives .

 The courses offered enable candidates to satisfy Rhode Island certification requirements and to meet the guide- lines prepared by various professional guidance associations.
-Students wishing to work in college personnel programs, counseling, agencies, and other related fields have found the program beneficial to achieving their goals.

 All requirements for the master's degree must be completed within a period of five calendar years.
 To receive the degree, a student is required to maintain a "B" average in all work.
 A portfolio must also be completed to achieve certification status.